What is a group captive?

 • Minimum premium: $250,000

 The IWLAIC insurance program has experienced tremendous success since its inception.
-A history of consistently providing policyholder distributions, along with the backing and support of a very strong and active industry association, makes this an attractive program for warehouse operators having a firm commitment to maximizing workplace safety.
+A history of consistently providing policyholder distributions, along with the backing and support of a very strong and active industry association, makes this program attractive for warehouse operators having a firm commitment to maximizing workplace safety.

-Construction Risk Containment Insurance Company (CRCIC) was established to provide a captive solution for construction companies that are typically viewed as higher hazards in the industry.
+Construction Risk Containment Insurance Company (CRCIC) was established to provide a captive solution for construction companies that the industry typically views as higher hazards.
 Best-in-class heavy civil, street and road, artisan, demolition and general contractors will be considered.

 • Established: 2019